Ahmedmmahdys/ros2_ws/README.md

     -p chain_relation:=NEXT_5
 ```

-The Neo4j executor exists so you do **not** need to maintain a YAML file once
-the data is reliable in the graph—use whichever source best matches your
-workflow.
+The Neo4j executor is now the sole source of panel tasks, keeping the workspace
+aligned with the production graph data.

 ### 3. Run the RCAN executor

 After sourcing the workspace overlay you can start the RCAN executor to observe
-incoming panel tasks from either source:
+incoming panel tasks streamed from Neo4j:

 ```bash
 ros2 run rcan_executor rcan_executor